normanrs/rps_api/README.md

 ## Setup:
 1. Clone this repo.
+2. Open a terminal and CD into the repo project directory
-2. `bundle install` to install gem dependencies
+3. `bundle install` to install gem dependencies

 ## Run unit tests:
 `bundle exec rake` will run all unit tests.